-Heat pumps can save you more on your heating bills if you're replacing an expensive system such as electric storage heaters, oil, LPG (liquefied petroleum gas), or coal, rather than gas.
-But remember, a well-insulated home is essential – otherwise the heat the pump is generating escapes more easily.
+Heat pumps (HP) can save you more on your heating bills if you're replacing an expensive system such as electric storage heaters, oil, LPG (liquefied petroleum gas), or coal, rather than gas.
+But remember, a well-insulated home is essential – otherwise the heat pump is generating escapes more easily.

-Air source heat pumps require little maintenance and can provide heating and hot water, but they aren't flawless systems.
+(ASHP) require little maintenance and can provide heating and hot water, but they aren't flawless systems.
 Here are some of the key advantages and disadvantages:

 An air-source heat pump system can help to lower your carbon footprint as it uses a renewable,

 A heat pump needs a power source, usually electricity, to power, so there will still be some resulting CO2 emissions.
 To get the best from your heat pump, you'll need to know how to use it most effectively.
 Often you'll need to set your heating to come on for longer than with a traditional system.
 Your installer should show you how to control your heat pump system.
 You should also have your service every two to three years.

 About 85% of UK homes use gas boilers for heating, making it one of the most polluting sectors of the economy.
 The fossil fuels used in our homes for heating, hot water, and cooking make up more than a fifth of the UK’s carbon emissions, meaning low-carbon alternatives are critical if the UK hopes to meet its climate targets.

 Yes and No - A gas boiler is like an explosion of energy, in comparison ASHP are a gentle giant slowly warming your house.